lake-wg/authz/draft-selander-ace-ake-authz.md

 #### Authenticator processing

-The authenticator MUST NOT verfiy the signature Sig(U;) (see {{fig-protocol}}) in EDHOC message 3 with the PK_U included in message 3.
+The authenticator MUST NOT verify the signature Sig(U;) (see {{fig-protocol}}) in EDHOC message 3 with the PK_U included in message 3.
 The signature MUST be verified with the public key included in Cert(PK_U) (see {{voucher_response}}) instead.
 This way, the authenticator can make sure that message 3 is signed by the rigth entity trusted by the authorization server.

 ## Authenticator <-> Authorization Server {#V-W}